-Indicators: Treatment of Specific Nationalities Are applications from specific nationalities considered manifestly well-founded?
-If yes, specify which: n/a 🗌 Yes 🖾 No 2.
-Are applications from specific nationalities considered manifestly unfounded?202 If yes, specify which: n/a 🗌 Yes 🖾 No
+1. Indicators: Treatment of Specific Nationalities Are applications from specific nationalities considered manifestly well-founded? ❖ If yes, specify which: ☐ Yes ⊠ No n/a 2.
+Are applications from specific nationalities considered manifestly unfounded?
+240 If yes, specify which: ☐ Yes ⊠ No

-Following the full-scale invasion, humanitarian organisations reported limited access to asylum for the citizens of Belarus and Russia, who faced barriers to renewing residency in Ukraine and risked deportation.203
+Following the full-scale invasion and until now, humanitarian organisations reported limited access to asylum for the citizens of Belarus and Russia, who faced barriers to renewing residency in Ukraine and risked deportation.241

-202 Whether under the "safe country of origin" concept or otherwise.
+Whether under the "safe country of origin" concept or otherwise.

-203 US Department of State, 2023 Country Report on Human Rights Practices: Ukraine, 12 April 2024, available here.
+US Department of State, 2023 Country Report on Human Rights Practices: Ukraine, 12 April 2024, available here.